Box Springs, California

-The Box Spring is a spring in Riverside County, California, around which grew the town of Box Springs.
+The Box Spring is a spring in Riverside County, California, around which grew the town of Box Springs, an unincorporated community.

 It is in the Moreno Valley, 5 mi east-southeast of downtown Riverside on Interstate 215/State Route 60 (the Moreno Valley Freeway).
 Box Springs is named on the 7.5 quadrangle map, Riverside East (1967).

 History

 The town of Box Springs and the Box Springs Mountains are named after a little-known but "very important spring of water at the base of the mountain."
 In the 1860s, a local resident, John Brown Sr., made improvements to the fresh cold water spring by building a wooden box containment structure around it to improve access to its flow.
 The spring was well known to locals and travelers alike.
 In the 1880s, teamsters with horse-drawn wagons would frequently water their horses at the natural springs located in an arroyo (water canyon fed by an intermittent stream) in the range now known as the Box Mountains.

 In the 1930s, Box Springs was known to have a gasoline filling station as well as a garage.